h-2/hannes.hauswedell.net/content/post/2024/04/19 - fileserver.md

 Many optimisation guides suggest setting the zfs `recordsize` to 1 MiB for most use-cases, especially storage of media files.
-This seems to drastically penalise random read IOPS while providing little to no benefit in the sequential read/write scenarious.
+But this seems to drastically penalise random read IOPS while providing little to no benefit in the sequential read/write scenarios.
 This is actually a bit surprising and I will need to investigate this more.
 Is it perhaps because NVMEs are good at parallel access and therefor suffer less from fragmentation anyway?

 In any case, the main take away message is that overall read and